 Bond Street Theatre educators traveled to Afghanistan in July 2013 to assist our Afghan theatre partners in Kandahar, Nangarhar, Bamyan and Kunduz design a theatre-based voter education program.
 The troupes have devised educational and entertaining performances that illuminate voter rights, women's rights, and common barriers to voting.
 The teams are working with election monitors to inform the shows.

 The Afghan troupes will present the educational performances with post-show dialogues, which give audiences the opportunity to discuss problems and role-play their solutions.
 All-female troupes are bringing this important information to women in isolated areas and prepare them to speak out and vote.
-Please contribute to support our Afghan Women Speak Out through Theatre campaign on Indiegogo (click on title).
-Thank you!
+Thank you for contributing to our Afghan Women Speak Out through Theatre campaign on Indiegogo (click on title)!